-This quick and easy Mexican Chicken Tortilla Soup is healthy, absolutely bursting with bold Mexican flavors, and 100 percent crave-able.
+This quick and easy best ever chicken tortilla soup recipe is healthy, absolutely bursting with bold Mexican flavors, and 100 percent crave-able.
 This soup will become a must-make in your house!

 These days, I want nothing but soup for every meal.
 Okay maybe not breakfast.
-(Okay maybe I’ve had reheated soup once or twice for breakfast…) How could I not?
-Just looking at these photos of this Mexican Chicken Tortilla Soup makes me want to make more soup.
+(Okay maybe I’ve had reheated soup once or twice for breakfast.)
+Just looking at these photos of this chicken tortilla soup makes me want to make more soup.
 Not only is it delicious, but it’s also nutritious.
 There is not an unhealthy ingredient in the whole batch.
-Plus, you’ll be mixing two different cooking methods: the grill and the stove top.

 Although this requires a little (teeny) extra bit of time, it’s totally worth it.
 Putting grilled chicken and corn in the soup gives it a nice, smoky flavor and adds a bit of texture, making this dish one of the heartier soup recipes I have in my rotation.

-If you’re a multitasker like myself, then you’ll love that you can be working on one component of this meal while cooking the other and vice-versa.
+So quick – If you’re a multitasker like myself, then you’ll love that you can be working on one component of this chicken tortilla soup recipe while cooking the other and vice-versa.
 If you’re not that into multi-tasking, you could very easily grill the chicken and corn the day before and add it to the soup until its warmed back up.
-If I were you, I might even suggest making double (or even triple) of the chicken and eating it for several days in everything — this soup, fajitas, salads, or quesadillas.
-You can thank me later.

 Yes!
 Chicken is a very good protein source.
 It’s already low fat and low calorie and grilling it is a healthy way to cook it as you don’t need to add a lot of oils or fats to the chicken beforehand.
 And, if you grill up chicken without the skin, it’s even more healthy.
 (For those of you keeping track at home, that’s healthy on healthy on healthy.)
 However, if you leave the skin on, don’t fret — most of the fat on the skin is of the unsaturated variety (aka good fat).
 If you want the best of both worlds, grill the chicken with skin on for flavor, then remove it when you’re actually ready to eat it.